 Tips For Photographing Black Dogs

-1 MAKE SURE THERE IS LOTS OF LIGHT
+1 MAKE SURE YOU HAVE A LOT OF AVAILABLE LIGHT

 It is so easy for the detail of a black dog to get lost, so we want to make sure that we are working with a lot of light when photographing a black dog.

-If you need to start your session a little earlier than normal to account for multiple dogs in a session or especially multiple black dogs, then do it.
+If you need to start your session a little earlier than normal to account for multiple dogs in a session or especially multiple black dogs, then do it - you’ll be thankful you did!

 Obviously, the length of time needed and at what time you start taking photos, will also depend on the location of choice, the type of shoot it is, the final result you are working towards, how fast you are and your experience level, and most importantly, the light.